-[more to come on the subtleties of how this area was used]
+[more to come on the details of how this area was used]

 By the 1980s even the re-used burial ground was filling up, and Bishop’s Cleeve was expanding rapidly.
 It was generally recognised that the village needed a whole new cemetery with proper facilities: so the County Council opened the new Bishop’s Cleeve Cemetery at Kayte Lane.
 The churchyard was formally ‘closed’ to further burials.

-The churchyard is still open for burials under very special conditions such as burial of family members in existing family graves, where there is space – and there are also provisions for the interment of ashes.
+Although the churchyard is now formally ‘closed’, it can still be used for burials under very special conditions such as burial of family members in existing family graves where there is space – and there are also provisions for the interment of ashes.
 The Garden of Remembrance is also still in use, though strictly only for the burial of ashes: we have stopped adding memorial plaques since there is no more space available.
-Eight hundred years of village history have come to an end, and the churchyard nowadays is largely a place of memorials, tranquility and peace..
+Eight hundred years of using the churchyard as a burial ground have come to an end, and the churchyard nowadays is largely a place of memorials, tranquility and peace.

-If you want to know about the precise arrangements these days for a burial or interment in the churchyard, please go to our funerals page.
+If you want to know about the precise arrangements these days for a burial or interment in the churchyard, please go to the church’s funerals and memorials page.

 The last major event in the churchyard was a geographical survey in 2009 to record exactly what was out there ‘on the ground’, with a full set of location points and photographs.
 That survey mapped the graves in the sectors shown on the map here…they don’t quite correspond tidily to the original parts of the churchyard, but our churchyard detectives are good at interpreting exactly what’s what.
 [More to come]